Types of Degrees Managerial Economics Majors Are Getting

 Skills for Managerial Economics Majors

-managerial economics majors are found most commonly in careers in which the following skills are important:
+A major in managerial economics prepares you for careers in which the following skill-sets are crucial:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.